toptal/gitignore.io/.github/ISSUE_TEMPLATE.md

 **A:** Modifictions should come in the form of pull requests at [@dvcs/gitignore](https://github.com/dvcs/gitignore).

 **Q:** Why don't Gitignore.io's templates don't look exactly like the templates on [@github/gitignore](https://github.com/github/gitignore)?
 **A:** Gitignore.io tried to maintain parity with [@github/gitignore](https://github.com/github/gitignore), but GitHub's template list doesn't include many languages, operating systems, and IDE's that developers use.
-Gitignore.io's template list has over 100 more templatess than GitHub's.
+Gitignore.io's template list has over 100 more templates than GitHub's.

 **Q:** Why is my local site empty?
 **A:** When the repository is cloned, the `--recursive` flag is necessary.  gitignore.io uses @dvcs/gitignore as it's data source.
 If  the repo isn't cloned recursively, templates will be missing.